XmHongBIT/MRI-GNP/README.md

   --experiment-config configs/experiments/run.yaml
 ```

-## Core training design
+## Training Design

-The trainer keeps the key ideas from the original internal script:
+MRI-GNP keeps the core modeling ideas of the original hierarchical multitask pipeline while presenting them in a cleaner public structure:

-- Shared image backbone plus task-specific heads
+- A shared image encoder produces base visual representations
-- Task-specific fusion of image features and structured metadata
+- Optional metadata is fused with image features before task heads
-- Hierarchical relation routing between root and branch tasks
-- Label masking so tasks can train on incomplete annotation matrices
-- Weighted sampling to reduce imbalance across multitask labels
+- Each task has its own neck and prediction head
+- A hierarchical router refines task embeddings through branch-aware relation blocks
+- Loss is computed only where labels are present, enabling mixed-annotation cohorts

+The default example uses a hierarchy centered on `IDH`, with optional downstream branches such as oligodendroglial, astrocytic, and GBM-related tasks.

 ## Outputs

-For each run, the trainer writes:
+Each run writes results to the configured output directory, including:

-- latest and best checkpoints
+- latest and best model checkpoints
 - training history and final metrics
-- optional per-task prediction CSV files for validation and test sets
+- per-task validation or test prediction CSV files
-- a relation summary JSON describing branch structure and learned residual scales
+- relation summary JSON for the hierarchical routing module
-- snapshots of the resolved configs used for the run
+- resolved config snapshots for experiment tracking

-## Notes for public release
+## Scope

-- This repository is a training core, not a full medical data pipeline.
+This repository is intended as a research training framework, not a full end-to-end medical product.
+It does not include raw data preprocessing, institutional split rules, or clinical deployment logic.

+## Release Notes

+Before publishing a public repository or model weights, it is still a good idea to:

-- Add a real license before publishing.
+- add a real open-source license
+- include a citation entry if this supports a paper or preprint
-- If you release checkpoints, add a model card and dataset usage statement.
+- provide a model card if checkpoints are released
-- Review [docs/release_checklist.md](docs/release_checklist.md) before the first GitHub push.
+- confirm that no sensitive sample metadata is present in manifests or outputs

+See [docs/release_checklist.md](docs/release_checklist.md) for a short checklist.